Event-by-event investigation of the two-particle source function in $\sqrt{s_{_{\text{NN}}}}=2.76$ TeV PbPb collisions with EPOS: The two-particle source function

 where $R(K)$ is the momentum-dependent scale parameter, also called homogeneity length or HBT radius.
 The time dependence of $D(r)$ and the mass-shell condition for the momenta can be coupled and when calculating momentum-correlation functions, $D(r)$ can usually be considered to depend only on the three-vector $\boldsymbol{r}$~\cite{Adare_2018}.
 Furthermore, the source is often assumed to be spherically symmetric in a given reference frame which means that it only depends on $|\boldsymbol{r}|$.

-As mentioned above, for the description of precise momentum correlation measurements L\'evy distributions are required instead of the special case of Gaussian distributions.
+As mentioned above, for the description of precise momentum correlation measurements, L\'evy distributions are required instead of the special case of Gaussian distributions.
 The symmetric L\'evy alpha-stable distribution is a generalization of the Gaussian distribution defined by the following Fourier transform in three dimensions:

 with $\boldsymbol{q}$ being an arbitrary integration variable vector.
 The two parameters of the distribution are the L\'evy stability index $\alpha$ and the L\'evy scale parameter $R$.
 The Gaussian distribution is obtained with $\alpha=2$ and the Cauchy distribution is obtained with $\alpha=1$.
-The power-law tail appears for $\alpha<2$, as shown in e.g., Figure 3 of Ref.~\cite{Kincses:2022eqq}.
+The power-law tail appears for $\alpha<2$, as shown in Fig.~\ref{f:Levyfunc}.
 In case of $\alpha \leq 2$ the distribution is stable, meaning that it represents the limit of properly normalized sums of random variables.
 If the source has a L\'evy shape with $\alpha \leq 2$, then the two-particle source also has a L\'evy shape with the same $\alpha$, but with different $R$:

 A value of $\alpha > 2$ is not physically allowed for a stable L\'evy distribution, as shown in Ref.~\cite{UchaikinZolotarev+2011}.
 The $R$ parameter is simply the quadratic mean of the distribution in the Gaussian case.
 For $\alpha<2$ however, the L\'evy distribution does not have a second moment, but $R$ is still proportional to the full width at half maximum (with the proportionality constant depending on $\alpha$), hence it represents the spatial scale.